CustomComputingGroup/MLO/README.md

 ###views
 -----------------------------------------------------------------------------------------------------------------------

-creates the code of view part of the MVC system.
+creates the code of VIEW part of the MVC system.
 All modes, currently GUI and TERMINAL, reside in this directory.
 All the possible visualizers are also containted in this directory.

+#### modes.py script contains the code that starts up relevant mode.
+Currently either terminal or gui.

+#### gui folder contains gui code.

-Visualizers can be used to generate reports, images and others.
+#### visualizers folder contains model visuzalization relevant scripts.
+Visualizers can be used to generate reports,
+images, plots and others.
+Currently only plot visuzalizer of the PSOTrial is avaiable (MLOImageViewer).

+all the viewers are notified of changes within the model by the update method call.

 -----------------------------------------------------------------------------------------------------------------------
 ###controller
 -----------------------------------------------------------------------------------------------------------------------

-contains code of the controller of the applications.
-Model and View use it to communiate with each other.
+Contains code of the controller of the applications.
+MODEL and VIEW use it to communiate with each other.
 It also contains code of visualizer, which is used to generate any plots and reports.

+#### controller.py
+it is a script used to define top level of the controller.
+It contains methods to provide comunication between the VIEW and MODEL.

+#### visualizer.py
+It is a pool of workers that recieves visualization jobs from the controller/viewer.
+It recieves a snapshot of the model and a reference to a visualization function. currently it is a multi-threaded process, it could be ported onto a computer cluster.

 -----------------------------------------------------------------------------------------------------------------------
 ###model